medic/cht-docs/content/en/apps/tutorials/sms-forms.md

 ### 1. Enable Transitions

-To ensure SMS forms function as expected, you will first need to able the following transitions in `app_settings.json`.
+To ensure SMS forms function as expected, you will first need to enable the following transitions in `app_settings.json`.

 ```json
   "update_clinics": true,